 I love daikon.
 It’s an all around fantastic cleansing food.
 It’s a liver cleanser (I already discussed why I place great emphasis on keeping my liver healthy), abundant in digestive enzymes, anti-bacterial and a skin enhancer to boot.
 But it’s delicious as well.
-I knew it was a nutritional powerhouse but did not expect it to be such a tasty noodle alternative.
+I knew it was a nutritional powerhouse but did not expect it to be such a tasty gluten-free pasta alternative.

 I enjoy having it as a light, low fat raw pad thai with some carrots and broccoli.